How to Deal with Temper Tantrums (Free Printable Tool)

-- Start with a task your child already completes with only minor complaint.
+- Start with a task your child already completes with only minor complaints.
 Then work up to more challenging tasks. (see below)

 - If you don’t want to laminate or find yourself drawing the same thing over and over, print out a bunch of the blank templates and draw in common scenarios you deal with at home.
 Don’t let perfectionism stop you from using these – your stick figure drawings will work for your child!

 For example, if brushing teeth is leading to explosive meltdowns in your house, table that for now.
-If cleaning up toys is just causing minor frustration, start with the the clean up toys problem.
+If cleaning up toys is just causing minor frustration, start with the clean-up toys problem.
 As your child gets used to the First, Then process, he or she will gain trust that their needs will be met.

-You can build success from there as your child develop skill with delayed gratification and builds frustration tolerance.
+You can build success from there as your child develops skills with delayed gratification and builds frustration tolerance.

-- It is normal for children to have meltdowns.
+- It is normal for children to have temper tantrums.

-- Meltdowns occur when the demands of the situation are greater than your child’s ability to cope.
+- Tantrums occur when the demands of the situation are greater than your child’s ability to cope.